 Pro-tip: Grab a wet towel and gently wipe down the leaves every two weeks or so.
 This prevents dirt and grime from blocking the pores and allows it to soak in as much sunlight as efficiently as possible.

-Rubber plants enjoy medium to bright, filtered sunlight.
+Rubber plants enjoy medium to bright, filtered sunlight unless variegated (then they need more light).
 Regular waterings and ample sunlight will result in a happy and fast-growing plant.
 Avoid drafts and cold rooms.